EpicBrainUser/python-booklet/python_booklet.typ

 square = lambda x: x * x
 ```
 This is the more functional way of writing a function. \
-You can also take and return any number of parameters: \
+You can also take and return any number of #glspl("parameter"): \
 ```python
 sum3 = lambda: x, y, z: x + y + z
 ```

-As you can see it can take any number of arguments.
+As you can see it can take any number of #glspl("arg").
 Lambda functions can also return any number of values, by bundling them together as a tuple or list, like so:\
 ```python
 diffAndSum = lambda x, y: (x + y, x - y)
 ```